Self-Interpretability: LLMs Can Describe Complex Internal Processes that Drive Their Decisions: Experiment 1: Can LLMs describe features of their decision processes during complex decisions?

 \subsection{Methods}

-We fine-tuned GPT-4o (2024-08-06) and GPT-4o-mini (2024-07-18; \citealp{openai_gpt-4o_2024}) on the preferences of 100 hypothetical agents in specific choice contexts by using examples of each agent’s choices (e.g., ``Imagine you are Macbeth and are shopping for a condo.
+We fine-tuned GPT-4o (2024-08-06) and GPT-4o-mini (2024-07-18; \citealp{openai_gpt-4o_2024}) to make decisions on behalf of 100 hypothetical agents in specific choice contexts by using examples of each agent’s choices (e.g., ``Imagine you are Macbeth and are shopping for a condo.
 If offered [two options], you would choose [preferred option]''; see Appendix B and \href{https://github.com/dillonplunkett/self-interpretability/}{the GitHub repository} for details).
 Each agent made a different type of decision (e.g., Macbeth was always choosing between condos, but Thor was always choosing between refrigerators, etc.).
 In each choice context, the two options always differed on the same five attributes (e.g., square footage or ceiling height for condos).
+Each agent had consistent preferences, determined by the weight they placed on these five attributes.
 For each agent, we randomly sampled five \textbf{target attribute weights} (one for each dimension of the choice options) from a uniform distribution from -100 to +100; we label the $i^{th}$ attribute weight $\omega_i$.
 These target weights were fixed at the start of the experiment and did not change.
 Each agent’s choices were determined by these target weights.
 They chose whichever of the two options $\{a,b\}$ scored higher after summing the weighted, normalized values (e.g., $a_i$) of each option’s attributes: $\max_{o\in\{a,b\}}\sum_{i=1}^{5} \omega_i o_i$.

+We trained the models to make decisions on behalf of hypothetical agents---rather than attempting to change the models' ``own'' preferences---to avoid conflict with, e.g., any post-training the models had received to deny having their own preferences.
+However, even when the models are making decisions on behalf of other agents, their decisions are still the result of internal choice processes that they may or may not be able to accurately self-report, offering fertile ground for probing our key questions.

 Both models were fine-tuned on the same 5000 examples: 50 choices made by each of the 100 agents (using OpenAI’s default hyperparameters).
-We refer to these as ``preference-trained'' models.
+Each model was fine-tuned to make choices on behalf of all 100 agents (rather than separate instances of each model being fine-tuned separately for each agent).
+We refer to these as \textbf{weight-trained} models.